HomeMy WebLinkAbout06/12/84 MINUTESw �

 1984, to a Regular Adjourned Meeting to be held on Monday,

-June 18 at the hour of 7:30 P.M. to continue withthe remainder
+June 18 at the hour of 7:30 P.M. to continue with'the remainder s

 of the items on this agenda (items 6, 9, 10, 12, 13, 14, 15,